What Foods Help Flush Drugs Out of Your System?

 1. Enhances Brain Function and Mood

-2. Reduce Cravings and Withdrawal Symptoms
+2. Reduces Cravings and Withdrawal Symptoms

 3. Repairs Nutritional Deficiencies